rendajs/Renda/test/readme.md

 - `-c`, `--coverage` generates a coverage file in `.lcov` format.
 This is useful if your IDE supports it.
 - `--html` generates a coverage file in `.html` format. `genhtml` needs to be installed for this to work.
 The generated html can be found at `.coverage/html`.
 - `--no-headless` to disable headless mode in e2e tests.
-- `--separate-browser-processes` to create a new browser process for every test.
-This slower but might make tests less flaky ([#328](https://github.com/rendajs/Renda/issues/328))

 ## Unit tests